In order that Timo would recognise me at Nice Airport I had to have a Motoring News tucked under my arm.

-Our small group had just arrived back at the Rootes Group rally hotel to see them all arrive, Harry was fussing around taking their drinks order for a night cap, Jim who was the service foreman said, "No Way, I've had enough drink for one night" Harry would not take no for an answer and kept insisting he had a brandy, "NO WAY" was the answer again, Harry not to be outdone, pestered him once again with, "Come on Jim your letting the side down, you have got to have something to get you off to sleep" Jim replied "Well go on, you've twisted my arm, I'll have 20 Woodbines then !!
+Our small group had just arrived back at the Rootes Group rally hotel to see them all arrive, Harry was fussing around taking their drinks order for a night cap, Jim who was the service foreman said, "No Way, I've had enough drink for one night" Harry would not take no for an answer and kept insisting he had a brandy, "NO WAY" was the answer again, Harry not to be outdone, pestered him once again with, "Come on Jim your letting the side down, you have got to have something" Jim replied "Well go on then, you've twisted my arm, I'll have 20 Woodbines !!
 (Cigarettes)

 Some Prize, some reward!